bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 or run a website that you built that is already live to see how it works.

-It\'s also important to check the compatibility and rendering of websites on mobile devices that typically have different configurations than a website on a desktop.
+It&apos;s also important to check the compatibility and rendering of websites on mobile devices that typically have different configurations than a website on a desktop.

 You now know that browser compatibility issues can occur in CSS.

-Let\'s examine an example of browser-specific settings and how you can ensure that your CSS code is compatible.
+Let&apos;s examine an example of browser-specific settings and how you can ensure that your CSS code is compatible.

 There are browsers specific settings that you can add to ensure that your CSS code is compatible and works properly with that particular browser.

-Let\'s take the example of the Chrome browser and query it.
+Let&apos;s take the example of the Chrome browser and query it.

 First, I need to ensure that my CSS code is compatible with the browser.